Principles of hydrodynamic particle manipulation in internal Stokes flow: Results and discussion

 where $\kappa(x) = \frac{\partial^2v}{\partial y^2}(x,-1)$ is the background flow curvature at the wall, and the prefactor was first derived in \citet{goren1971hydrodynamic} and confirmed in \citet{rallabandi2017hydrodynamic}.
 The trajectory part showing the exponential approach (the solid portion in Fig.~\ref{Fig6}(b,c)) indicates slow motion in the $x$-direction, so that $\kappa(x)$ is nearly constant.
 We fix the $x$-value as that of the turning point (point of maximum curvature) of the trajectory, here $x\approx 0.991$.
 Using this value in \eqref{logdelta} gives an exponential behavior (dashed line in Fig.~\ref{Fig6}(c)) in good agreement with the approach of the trajectory to the wall.
 This behavior remains robust to changes of the exact modeling of the expansion point locations $y_E$ in \eqref{yeofy}.

 This exponential approach to a wall accords with the general derivations of Brady et al.\ showing that the gap between solid surfaces in Stokes flow can never vanish in finite time \citep{brady1988stokesian,claeys1989lubrication,claeys1993suspensions}.
 In a practical situation, the rapidly decaying gap width leads to sticking by short-range interaction at a well-defined position after a well-defined time.
 If Fig.~\ref{Fig6}(c) pertains to a microfluidic situation exemplified by a channel half-width of 50$\mu$m and a particle radius of 5$\mu$m, the red dashed line indicates a gap of 5\,nm between particle and wall, at the low end of the typical range of van der Waals forces \citep{israelachvili1974nature}.
 The particle can, therefore, be expected to stick at a time and location entirely determined by the geometry of the background flow.
 Thus, we demonstrate here how, in a pure Stokes flow, particles can be driven toward boundaries and forced to stick to a wall in predictable locations.
 Note that conceptually, a counterclockwise vortex allows for the concentration of randomly distributed particles in two locations: the stable fixed point near the center of the vortex, and the well-defined small region of wall sticking.
 Both alternatives provide practically relevant protocols for filtering in microfluidic devices.
+Particles placed inside the unstable limit cycle will be concentrated at the fixed point, while particles placed outside the unstable limit cycle will be deposited onto a surface.

+Our single-particle formalism implictily assumes the limit of dilute particle concentration in a microfluidics application.
+Including effects of particle-particle interaction is a desirable future extension of this approach in order to assess non-inertial effects in particle-laden flows important to practical applications \citep{guha2008transport}.